William Booker (architect): Career

 He learned his trade in the offices of Henry Moses Wood.

 He was admitted to the freedom of the Borough of Nottingham in 1831.
-He was surveyor to the Freemen’s Rights’ Committee as the referee under the Nottingham Inclosure Act 1845.
+He was surveyor to the Freemen's Rights' Committee as the referee under the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.).

 He died on 20 December 1861 at Cromwell Terrace, Nottingham and was buried in the Nottingham General Cemetery.